amengol/amengol.github.io/_posts/2018-04-27-fanshawes-game-jam-part1.md

 comments: true
 ---

-Hi, I'm Jorge Amengol, a fresh graduated student of the [Game Development - Advanced Programming](https://www.fanshawec.ca/programs-and-courses/program/gdp1-game-development-advanced-programming/next-year){:target="_blank"} course at [Fanshawe College](https://www.fanshawec.ca/){:target="_blank"}, Canada.
-I decided to start this series of posts to register my own progress throughout the course and also to serve as a reference for me on important subjects in the future.
+Hi, I'm Jorge Amengol, a fresh graduate student of the [Game Development - Advanced Programming](https://www.fanshawec.ca/programs-and-courses/program/gdp1-game-development-advanced-programming/next-year){:target="_blank"} course at [Fanshawe College](https://www.fanshawec.ca/){:target="_blank"}, Canada.
+I decided to start this series of posts to register my own progress throughout the program and also serve as a reference for me on important subjects in the future.
 Though it is a personal record, you might find the subjects discussed here useful.
 Feel free to make comments at the end of each post.

 ### Introduction